 In the summer of 1894 Bram Stoker holidayed in Cruden Bay, staying at the Kilmarnock Arms Hotel.
 During that stay it’s possible he was invited to Slains Castle as a guest of Charles Hay the 20th Earl of Erroll.

-Stoker loved the region and visited many times.
-It’s believed that Slains inspired Castle Dracula.
-Dracula is one of my all time favourite novels – I absolutely love it.
+Stoker visited this part of Aberdeenshire many times, and there’s a theory that Slains inspired Castle Dracula.
+Dracula is one of my favourite novels – I love it.

 But my very feelings changed to repulsion and terror when I saw the whole man slowly emerge from the window, and begin to crawl down the castle wall over that dreadful abyss, face down, with his cloak spreading out around him like great wings.